 - How will you or your team manage interactions with fans?

 - Will you respond as a brand?
 As a person?

-– Will you personalize posts by signing off with your name or initials?
+- When you personalize posts will you be signing off with your name or initials?

 - How will you respond to negative comments or reviews?

 - What tools or software will you use to manage your brand?